JesseSteenhoff/A-simple-phase-field-model-of-bijel-formation-via-solvent-transfer-induced-phase-separation/Data/Readme.md

 **Experiment**: Confocal images of bijel morphologies for different solvent fractions

-**Simulation**: Simulated bijel morphologies for both different solvent fractions and different values of the critical IFT.
+**Simulation**: Simulated bijel morphologies for both different solvent fractions (boundary condition) and different values of the critical IFT.